markbaaijens/rpmusicserver/README.md

 * `nslookup $(hostname) $(ip route | grep default | awk '{print $3}') | grep "Can't find"`

 Check for output:
-* _If this command has NO output_, it is all good and you can proceed installing RPMS on your Pi.
+* _no output_, it is all good and you can proceed installing RPMS on your Pi.
-* _If this command DOES produce output_, it means that your local DNS is not working.
-No worries, this problem can be solved, just follow the steps in the troubleshooting-section below, or more specific _Pi/rpms can only reached by ip-address_.
+* _output produced_, it means that your local DNS is not working.
+No worries, this problem can be solved, just follow the steps in the troubleshooting-section below, or more specific [Pi/rpms can only reached by ip-address](https://github.com/markbaaijens/rpmusicserver#pirpms-can-only-reached-by-ip-address)

 ### Steps to install RPMS on your Pi
 * Install package(s) on your Linux PC: